 - College courses that are directly applicable to foster care.-

 - Attendance at a child specific cultural event (maximum of 12 hours per license

-- Orientation, Caregiver Core Training and CPR/1st Aid training does not count
+- Orientation, Caregiver Core Training, and CPR/1st Aid training do not count

 toward required continuing education hours.